 In 2016 my husband, an Air Force Captain, received orders to be stationed in Los Angeles – 2,000 miles from the place where I was born, raised, and never planned on leaving.
 The move not only took me far outside of my comfort zone, but I genuinely think that it was the push that I needed to realize my passion and my potential.
 It was the perfect opportunity to start a new career, something I could see myself doing for a long time.

 When I discovered professional organizing I immediately began hunting for local jobs, but I could not find anyone looking to hire an organizer.
-In fact, most of my research about organizing seemed to be advice geared towards how to start your own business.
+In fact, most of my research about organizing seemed to be advice geared towards how to start your own business after already being in the industry for a while.
 So, like many of you, I considered opening my own professional organizing business having no actual experience in the field.
 Although I did graduate from college with an Entrepreneurship degree, the conservative side of me did not feel 100% confident in starting my own business in a place where I had zero connections and no experience.

 It is very hard to be confident when you have no experience.